costajob/app-servers/README.md

 ### Nim
 [Nim](http://nim-lang.org/) 0.19.0 is installed via homebrew.
-Nim is an efficient, Python inspired, statically typed language that comes with an ambitious compiler aimed to produce code in C, C++, JavaScript or ObjectiveC.
+Nim is an AOT, Python inspired, statically typed language that comes with an ambitious compiler aimed to produce code in C, C++, JavaScript or ObjectiveC.

 ### GO
 [GO](https://golang.org/) language version 1.11.2 is installed by official OSX package.
-GO is an AOT language that focuses on simplicity by intentionally lacking features considered redundant.
+GO is an AOT language that focuses on simplicity and offers a broad standard library with [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) constructs built in.

 ### Rust
-[Rust](https://www.rust-lang.org/) language version 1.30.0 is installed by official package.
+[Rust](https://www.rust-lang.org/) language version 1.30.1 is installed by official package.
-Rust is an AOT and GC-free programming language that prevents segfaults, and guarantees thread safety.
+Rust is an AOT, garbage collector free programming language, preventing segfaults and granting thread safety.

 ## Tools